-Known for lever action rifles, Winchester also introduced other very popular firearms in the late 1800’s.
-Most notably, the John Moses Browning designed Model 1897 pump action shotgun.
-Browning continued to work with Winchester through the First World War where he designed the Browning Automatic Rifle and the .50 Caliber Browning Machine Gun.
+Winchester was known for their lever action rifles, but produced other famous firearms in the late 19th Century.
+The Model 1897 pump action shotgun designed by John Moses Browning is a notable example.
+Browning worked with Winchester through World War I during which he developed the Browning Automatic Rifle and the .50 Caliber Browning Machine Gun.

-Even with the popularity of the Winchester Model 70 rifle, Model 94 lever action rifle and Model 12 pump shotgun, Winchester couldn’t keep pace with the increase in labor cost and in 1980, the company was sold to its employees and incorporated as U.S. Repeating Arms.
-Olin, Winchester’s parent company, retained the rights to the name and continues to manufacture ammunition using the Winchester name.
+Though Winchester sold many popular firearms, including among them the well known Model 94 lever action rifle, the Model 70 rifle, and the Model 12 pump shotgun, they were unable to keep pace with increasing labor costs.
+The company was sold to its employees in 1980 and incorporated as U.S. Repeating Arms.
+Winchester’s parent company, Olin, retains the rights to the Winchester name and still manufactures ammo under the Winchester name.

 Discuss Winchester ammunition by adding your comment to the 0 comments below or by asking a new question

 "My wife and I both love this ammo for range ammo.
 We have never had a failure or jam in either of our pistols.
 And unlike our local stores it seems to be always in stock here!"

 "I shot several rounds and didn't have any problems....worked just fine!"